thatisuday/npm-no-avatar/README.md

 # no-avatar
-Express middleware to generate dummy avatar with name initials
+Module and Express middleware to generate avatar image with initials

 ## Install